BulletGen: Improving 4D Reconstruction with Bullet-Time Generation: Method

 \boldparagraph{Robust loss and optimization.} The minimized loss function consists of four terms representing the photometric, perceptual, semantic, and depth errors.
-The photometric loss is the L1 loss in the RGB space, the perceptual loss is the LPIPS loss~\cite{lpips} based on AlexNet~\cite{alexnet} features, and the semantic loss is the cosine similarity between CLIP scores~\cite{clip} of the renderings $\mathcal{R}_I(\mat{E}_k)$ and the generated images $G_k$.
-Finally, the depth loss is the L1 distance between depth renderings and the aligned depth maps.
+The photometric loss is the L1 loss in the RGB space, the perceptual loss is the LPIPS loss~\citep{lpips} based on AlexNet~\citep{alexnet} features, and the semantic loss is the cosine similarity between CLIP scores~\citep{clip} of the renderings $\mathcal{R}_I(\mat{E}_k)$ and the generated images $G_k$.
+Finally, the depth loss is the L1 distance between the depth renderings and the aligned depth maps.
 Since the generated images are usually not perfectly 3D consistent in the pixel space, we put the highest weight on the semantic and perceptual losses and keep the photometric loss only as a low-level learning signal.
 The final loss function is the weighted sum:

 where we compute the loss only over the visible area $V_k$.
 We optimize camera poses $\{\mat{E}_k\}$ by minimizing the loss for 100 epochs, starting from the initialization described above.
 All other parameters, including the scene representation, are fixed.
-Once the camera poses are optimized, producing $\{\mat{E}_k^{*}\}$, it mostly leads to sufficiently accurate, pixel-wise alignment.
-To remove bad estimates, we keep only the first $K'$ generated views up until the first generative view whose loss $\mathcal{L}$~\eqref{eq:loss} is above a threshold $\gamma$, which is set in a conservative way so only well-aligned views are retained.
+Once the camera poses are optimized, producing $\{\mat{E}_k^{*}\}$, it leads mostly to pixel-wise sufficiently accurate alignment.
+To remove bad estimates, we keep only the first $K'$ generated views up until the first generative view whose loss $\mathcal{L}$~\eqref{eq:loss} is above a threshold $\gamma$, which is set conservatively, so only well-aligned views are retained.
 After this step, we have $K' \leq K$ generated views $\{G_k\}$, their depths $\{D_k\}$, and optimized camera poses $\{\mat{E}_k^{*}\}$.

 [1]{ } [1]{\raisebox{3.0em}{\rotatebox[origin=c]{90}{ #1}}} [1]{ \addimgE{train#1} & \addimgE{som/s0_t#1} & \addimgE{som/s1_t#1} & \addimgE{som/s2_t#1} & \addimgE{ours/s0_t#1} & \addimgE{ours/s1_t#1} & \addimgE{ours/s2_t#1} \\ } [1]{ \addimgE{depth#1} & \addimgE{som/s0_t#1_depth} & \addimgE{som/s1_t#1_depth} & \addimgE{som/s2_t#1_depth} & \addimgE{ours/s0_t#1_depth} & \addimgE{ours/s1_t#1_depth} & \addimgE{ours/s2_t#1_depth} \\ } {\multicolumn{3}{c}{\upbracefill }}